views-platform/docs/Onboarding Resources/internal_technical_guide.md

 Step 3: Navigate to [views-models](https://github.com/views-platform/views-models) and select the model/ensemble you want to run.
 Make sure you have the rights to run the `run.sh` file in the respective model/ensemble directory: `chmod +x run.sh` (same command on Linux and Mac!)

 Step 4: Run the run.sh file using appropriate flags.
-See the views-models [views-models](https://github.com/views-platform/views-models) repository for detailed information on which flags to use and for further use cases e.g. how to build a new model.
+See the [views-models](https://github.com/views-platform/views-models) repository for detailed information on which flags to use and for further use cases e.g. how to build a new model.
 If you simply want to train and evaluate the model run `./run.sh -t -e` (same command on Linux and Mac!).

 Congratulations, your model should be training now!